EventStore/EventStore-Client-Dotnet/docs/docs/getting-started/quick-tour.md

 ## Creating an connection

-First create a new console application.
+Create a new console application.

 The following example shows the simplest way to create a connection to event store on your local machine.